-- Drug Medi-Cal CalMHSA provided Drug Medi-Cal Organized Delivery System (DMC-ODS) Waiver trainings to counties that opted into the DMC-ODS Waiver, counties that received approval to form a regional delivery system, and providers selected by counties to provide DMC-ODS Waiver services. - State Hospital Beds CalMHSA acts on behalf member counties (and possibly non-member counties via a contract) in the annual purchase contract for State Hospital Beds (as provided under sections 4330 et seq. of WIC). - Suicide Prevention Hotline CalMHSA contracted with Kings View Behavioral Health to operate the Central Valley Suicide Prevention Hotline with specialized support and outreach provided to the seven contributing counties of Fresno, Kings, Mariposa, Madera, Merced, Stanislaus and Tulare. - LA County Media Campaign CalMHSA will continue its statewide efforts in the development of cultural adaptation and customization of marketing assets, and advertisements in an effort to support a Prevention and Early Intervention media campaign focused on Mental Health Month (May 2018).
-As part of this effort the key focus will be on breaking down barriers to treatment by engaging with stakeholders using new and innovative messaging and a call to action. - INN Tech Suite Project The Innovation Technology Suite Project (INN Tech Suite Project) is being administered by CalMHSA on behalf of participating member counties.
-This is a three-year demonstration project which is funded and directed by counties.
-The primary purpose of this INN Tech Suite Project is to increase access to mental health care and support and to promote early detection of mental health symptoms, or even predict the onset of mental illness.
+- State Hospital Beds CalMHSA acts on behalf member counties (and possibly non-member counties via a contract) in the annual purchase contract for State Hospital Beds (as provided under sections 4330 et seq. of WIC). - Central Valley Suicide Prevention Hotline CalMHSA contracted with Kings View Behavioral Health to operate the Central Valley Suicide Prevention Hotline with specialized support and outreach provided to the seven contributing counties of Fresno, Kings, Mariposa, Madera, Merced, Stanislaus and Tulare. - LA County Media Campaign CalMHSA will continue its statewide efforts in the development of cultural adaptation and customization of marketing assets, and advertisements in an effort to support a Prevention and Early Intervention media campaign focused on Mental Health Month (May 2018).
+As part of this effort the key focus will be on breaking down barriers to treatment by engaging with stakeholders using new and innovative messaging and a call to action.
+This idea continues in FY 2018/2019 and 2019/2020. - Help@Hand The Innovation Technology Suite Project (INN Tech Suite Project), rebranded as Help@Hand, is being administered by CalMHSA on behalf of participating member counties.
+In December 2018, CalMHSA also took up the role of Project Management.
+This was a three-year demonstration project, currently being extended to 5 years, which is funded and directed by counties.
+The primary purpose of this Help@Hand Project is to increase access to mental health care and support and to promote early detection of mental health symptoms, or even predict the onset of mental illness.
 Through the utilization of multiform-factor devices, such as smart phones, tablets and laptops, as a mode of connection and treatment to reach people who are likely to go either unserved or underserved by traditional mental health care, project services will focus on prevention, early intervention, family and social support to decrease the need for psychiatric hospital and emergency care service. - CCC Behavioral Health Services (CCBHS) Employee Loan Forgiveness Program The Program is designed to pay employee loan debt incurred by current or prospective employees or contractors who fill positions that Contra Costa County has deemed to be a) hard to fill or retain, or b) part of a mental health career path.
 The participant (County) will identify to CalMHSA the names of current or prospective employees or contractors, their respective employee lending institutions, employee loan amounts owed, and the schedule and amount to be paid to the employee lending institutions.
-Upon verification by Participant of an employee's continued eligibility for loan forgiveness, CalMHSA will make payments directly to the employee's identified employee lending institution(s), and verify funds receipt by the employee lending institution and the reduced balance owed by the employee. - AB1299 | Presumptive Transfer for Foster Youth California law allows foster children who are placed outside of their county of original jurisdiction to access specialty mental health services in a timely manner through "presumptive transfer".
+Upon verification by Participant of an employee's continued eligibility for loan forgiveness, CalMHSA will make payments directly to the employee's identified employee lending institution(s) and verify funds receipt by the employee lending institution and the reduced balance owed by the employee. - AB1299 | Presumptive Transfer for Foster Youth California law allows foster children who are placed outside of their county of original jurisdiction to access specialty mental health services in a timely manner through "presumptive transfer".
 This requires the transfer of funds between counties.
 CalMHSA is working with counties to analyze the use of CalMHSA as a fiscal agent (CalMHSA) to more efficiently and cost-effectively process payments between counties.